This page recaps the actions you can perform if you have any problems with your XOA.

 If the provided certificate is expired, you may want to create a new one.

-Connect to your appliance via SSH as root, and execute these commands:
+Connect to your appliance via SSH, then as root execute these commands:

 $ cd /etc/ssl $ cp server.crt server.crt.old $ cp server.key server.key.old $ openssl req -x509 -newkey rsa:2048 -keyout server.key -out server.crt -nodes -days 360 $ systemctl restart xo-server.service

-The system logs are visible thanks to this command:
+The system logs are visible by using this command:

 $ tail -f /var/log/syslog